 Preferred Education: Comprehensive knowledge of Yale's accounting and financial systems.
 Experience with Workday.
-Knowledge of federal regulations and reporting requirements such as OMB Circulars A-81; A-21; A110; A-133 & NIH Grants Policy Statement; Yale policies governing sponsored project management; and project management training and experience.
+Knowledge of federal regulations and reporting requirements including: OMB Circulars A-81; A-21; A110; A-133 & NIH Grants Policy Statement.
+Yale policies governing sponsored project management and project management training and experience.

 Preferred Education, Experience and Skills: Comprehensive knowledge of Yale's accounting and financial systems.
 Experience with Workday.
-Knowledge of federal regulations and reporting requirements such as OMB Circulars A-81; A-21; A110; A-133 & NIH Grants Policy Statement; Yale policies governing sponsored project management; and project management training and experience.
+Knowledge of federal regulations and reporting requirements including: OMB Circulars A-81; A-21; A110; A-133 & NIH Grants Policy Statement.
+Yale policies governing sponsored project management and project management training and experience.

 Posting Position Title: Financial Analyst 2, Post Award